 If you have a residential service contract, your first call should be to your provider when a covered item breaks down from wear and tear damage.
 You’ll file a claim, and the warranty provider will send contractors to diagnose, repair, or replace the damaged appliance or system.
 You’ll pay the service call fee directly to the contractor like a co-pay, but if the damage is covered, the provider will pay the remainder of the costs up to the coverage cap.

-How to Make a Residential Service Contract Claim
+How To File a Residential Service Contract Claim

 The process for submitting a home warranty claim is quite simple and remains more or less the same across the industry.